Resident Training Program - Internal Medicine Residency

 The development of leadership and teaching skills is an important part of residency training.
 Throughout their rotations, residents develop the necessary skills to be clinical supervisors and teachers of the medical teams.
 By taking on progressive responsibilities, residents become comfortable dealing with a wide variety of clinical situations, including patient care, interpersonal situations and teaching.

-Residents attend an annual educational retreat where they improve their skills in giving feedback, teaching in small groups, managing conflict, and team building.
-An annual educational retreat for interns in the fall helps to boost their skills early in the year and provides a dinner social event to enjoy time with their classmates.
+Residents attend annual educational retreats where they improve their skills in giving feedback, teaching in small groups, managing conflict, and team building.
+An educational retreat for interns in the fall helps to boost their skills early in the year and provides a dinner social event to enjoy time with their classmates.
 A best resident-teacher award is given to a senior resident each year -- reaffirming the importance placed on excellence in teaching as part of each resident's core responsibilities.

 Our residents consistently receive the majority of the teaching awards given by the medical students, including AOA Honor Society and the Gold Humanism Honor Society.
+The strength of our residents' student teaching is one of the main reasons that our Internal Medicine Clerkship is ranked as one of the best in the country!